microsoft/hlsl-specs/proposals/infra/INF-NNNN-availability-diagnostics.md

 ### Diagnostic Modes

-This proposal introduces three new modes for diagnosing API availability: relaxed, strict, and pedantic.
-Clang's default mode will be the strict mode.
-The `-fhlsl-diagnostic-mode=` flag allows users to select which diagnostic mode they wish to use.
+This proposal introduces three new modes for diagnosing API availability: default, relaxed, and strict.

-### Relaxed Diagnostic Mode
+### Default Diagnostic Mode

-The relaxed diagnostic mode performs an AST traversal after the translation unit has been fully parsed, and requires construction of a call graph.
+The default diagnostic mode performs an AST traversal after the translation unit has been fully parsed, and requires construction of a call graph.
 In the relaxed mode, an AST visitor will traverse to all `CallExpr` nodes that are reachable from exported functions (either library exports or entry functions).
-If the callee of a `CallExpr` has availability annotations that signify that the API is unavailable for the target shader model and stage the compiler emits a _warning_.
+If the callee of a `CallExpr` has availability annotations that signify that the API is unavailable for the target shader model and stage the compiler emits an _error_.

 Clang encodes the target shader model version in the target triple, and the shader stage in the `HLSLShaderAttr` which is implicitly or explicitly applied to the entry function.

+The default mode does not issue diagnostics for `CallExpr` nodes that are inside functions which are not reachable from exported functions.

+### Relaxed Diagnostic Mode

+The implementation of the relaxed diagnostic mode matches the default mode, except that when a `CallExpr` references an unavailable API, the compiler emits a _warning_.

 The relaxed mode does not issue diagnostics for `CallExpr` nodes that are inside functions which are not reachable from exported functions.
+A user enables relaxed mode by passing `-Wno-error-hlsl-availability`.

 ### Strict Diagnostic Mode

-The implementation of the strict diagnostic mode matches the relaxed mode, except that when a `CallExpr` references an unavailable API, the compiler emits an _error_.

-The strict mode does not issue diagnostics for `CallExpr` nodes that are inside functions which are not reachable from exported functions.

-### Pedantic Diagnostic Mode

-The pedantic diagnostic mode strives to aggressively issue diagnostics.
+The strict diagnostic mode strives to aggressively issue diagnostics.
 For non-library shaders, during parsing any callee of a `CallExpr` that has availability annotation that marks it as unavailable for the target shader model and stage will produce an _error_.